Business Email Compromise (BEC): Definition and Use in Compliance

 What is Business Email Compromise (BEC)?

 BEC is wire fraud carried out through email impersonation.
 The attacker poses as a CEO, CFO, attorney, or known vendor to trick an employee into sending money or data to an account the attacker controls.
-There's no malware involved.
-No technical breach.
-Just a convincing email from what looks like a trusted address.
+In its classic form there's no malware and no technical breach, just a convincing email from what looks like a trusted address.

-The FBI's Internet Crime Complaint Center reported $2.9 billion in BEC losses in 2023, making it the single costliest cybercrime category tracked by IC3 for four consecutive years.
-The average successful attack extracts roughly $120,000.
-Corporate attacks regularly exceed $1 million.
+The FBI's Internet Crime Complaint Center recorded $2.9 billion in BEC losses across 21,489 US complaints in 2023, making it the single costliest cybercrime category IC3 tracks for four consecutive years.
+The FBI estimates total exposed losses from 2013 to 2023 exceed $50 billion once international cases are counted.
+The average successful attack extracts roughly $120,000; corporate attacks regularly exceed $1 million.

 BEC takes five main forms: